GillianLaw/Personal-100-days-of-code/log.md

 s# 100 Days Of Code - Log

+### May 23, 2013

+**Today's progress**
+Not much time today.
+Listening to Tim Buchalka talking about documenting code -

+**Thoughts**
+his point that writing the doc string *before* you code helps you think about what you want to do is interesting.
+Good thinking...

 ### May 22, 2013

 **Today's progress**
 Carrying on with re-viewing my ML course.
+Perceptrons...introduced 1958!
+AI winter in the 70s
+Tensor of information - an n-dimensional matrix.
+So x within a neural network is a n-dimensional matrix? rectified linear unit - ReLu

 **Thoughts**
 Tensorflow doesn't work with Windows machines?!